 Figure 1.
-Shia women mourning in a Muharram majlis/2020
+Shia women mourning in a Muharram majlis.
+Photograph taken by the author, 2020.

 On August 29, 2020, the tenth day of Muharram (the first month of the Islamic calendar), religious processions of Shia mourners in Kashmir were subjected to disproportionate violence by the Indian state forces.
 The mourners, including Shia women, were injured.
-Scores of people were detained and criminalised for violating a ban on religious processions and for exhibiting sentiments of self-determination (Ganai, 2020).
-This religious practice was, both, a cause for the marginalisation and the means of resisting it.
+Many people were arbitrarily detained and criminalized for violating a ban on religious processions, and for exhibiting sentiments of self-determination.
+Many Shia mourners received pellet injuries and for pelting stones at the armed forces (Ganai, 2020).
+The procession taken out on the Day of Ashura (10th day of Muharram) has been banned by the state since the early nineties, in the fear of Shia mourners' political affirmations to the movement of self-determination.
+This was not the first incident of this kind: the use of force and violence on public gatherings in Kashmir has been ongoing for decades.
+However, this incident, an otherwise routine practice of state violence in the world's most militarized region, sparked conversations about the Shia religious identity and its interconnection with Kashmiri political identity, which has long been seen as distinct.
+Shia men and women were seen responding to this violence by invoking religious slogans and seeking strength from their faith.
+The religious practice was, both, a cause for their marginalization, and the means of resisting it.

-Despite the centrality of religion to the politics of identity and resistance, it remains unexplored and under-theorised in the case of Shia Muslims, and specifically, Shia women of Kashmir.
-A decolonial feminist understanding necessitates a shift from exclusive discourses to plurality.
-This essay seeks to, first, pose a question to a lack of critical work of this intersection of gender, politics and religion.
-Second, it attempts to examine a narrative underpinning the faith of Shia women amid an intersectional marginalised identity.
-In the context of oppression and loss, how are faith practices of Shia women important?
+Despite the centrality of religion to the politics of identity and resistance, it remains rather unexplored and under-theorized in the case of Shia Muslims, and specifically, Shia women of Kashmir.
+A decolonial-feminist understanding necessitates a shift from such exclusive discourses to plurality.
+This essay seeks to, first, pose a question to a lack of critical work of this intersection of gender, politics, and religion.
+Second, it attempts to examine the narrative underpinning the faith of Kashmiri Shia women amidst an intersectional marginalized identity.
+I seek to unpack some of these questions in the essay: In the context of oppression and loss, how are faith practices of Shia women important?
 How do these uniquely Shia practices become agential for women?
-A vast body of work has examined and reinstated the historicity of these religious events, a lot of which remains contested even within different schools of thought in Islam.
-However, dwelling deeper into those discussions is beyond the scope of this essay.
-In the sections that follow, I write with the assumption that the reader has a basic level of familiarity with the Shia theological context.
+Third, it attempts to draw connections between the political gatherings against the Indian state and the Shia religious gathering as ways of embodied participation in counter-memory production.
+Through this interconnection, I observe in both these sites, the practice of mourning, formulation of the counter-public, the use of visuality, and the scope of creating counter-narratives.